Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 ```

-If multiple matchers are matching the same [`InputDeviceDescription`](xref:UnityEngine.InputSystem.Layouts.InputDeviceDescription), the Input System chooses the matcher that has the larger number of properties to match against.
+If multiple matchers identifies the same [`InputDeviceDescription`](xref:UnityEngine.InputSystem.Layouts.InputDeviceDescription), the Input System chooses the matcher that has the larger number of properties to match against.

 #### Hijacking the matching process